What’s in this article

 In Indonesia, giving gifts is quite a common practice.
 Gifts should always be offered using the right hand and are usually opened by the recipient at a later time.
 If the recipient is a Muslim, refrain from giving products containing alcohol (including perfume) or pork derivatives.

 Hindus, on the other hand, would not appreciate anything made with beef or cow derivatives (such as leather).
-Chinese Indonesians may politely refuse the gift a number of times before accepting it in order not too seem greedy.
+Chinese Indonesians may politely refuse the gift several times before accepting it in order not to seem greedy.
 They tend to prefer bright colours and dislike items such as scissors and knives (symbolising a possible break in the relationship).

-During religious holidays in Indonesia, it is common to visit family members and give an envelope containing money to kids and the elderly.
+During religious holidays in Indonesia, it is common to visit family members and give an envelope containing money to kids and old people.

 Do’s and Don’ts in Indonesia